Languages:

 Learn more about the coordinated assessment process.

-Steelmaking coal – also called metallurgical coal or coking coal — is a key transition-enabling commodity as an essential input for steel production which is needed for energy transition products like wind turbines and critical infrastructure including rail, bridges, hospitals and schools.
+Steelmaking coal – also called metallurgical coal or coking coal — is a key transition-enabling resource that is an essential input for steel production which is needed for energy transition products like wind turbines and critical infrastructure including rail, bridges, hospitals and schools.

 Global population growth, increased urbanization and a growing middle class are expected to continue to drive long-term demand for steel and the steelmaking coal required to produce it.